Adwaithz/cloud-support-scripts/README.md

-# cloud-support-scripts
+# Cloud Support Scripts
-Scripts I use for cloud support and log analysis
+A collection of Bash scripts for cloud support and log analysis tasks.

+## Scripts
+- **log-checker.sh** — Scans log files and filters ERROR and WARNING lines